o2sh/onefetch/README.md

 <img src="https://raw.githubusercontent.com/o2sh/onefetch/master/assets/r.png" align="right" height="240px">

-You can further configure Onefetch to display exactly what you want it to.
-Through the use of command-line flags.
+You can further configure Onefetch to display exactly what you want it to, through the use of command-line flags.

 Onefetch supports more than 50 different programming languages.
 If your language of choice isn't supported: Open up an issue and support will be added.